AlexHarn/bfrv1_icetray/clsim/resources/docs/overview.rst

 The first step in *clsim* is to convert "light sources" into a series of light-emitting "steps".
 Each of these steps has a constant speed of :math:`\beta` = v/c.
 For each of these steps a Cherenkov angle is given to determine the direction of the photons emitted.
 These photons are then given a random azimuth angle.
-Finally a random number is pulled from a distribution to determine the number of photons emitted ( usually 0-5 photons but can vary).
+Finally a distribution is sampled to determine the number of photons emitted ( usually 0-5 photons but can vary).
+This section will outline the different classes that are responsible for the conversion of light sources to steps.
-The reason it is called light sources is because the initial light can come from particles or from flashers.
-The main code should be able to determine which input is given and adjust accordingly.
-This section will outline the different files that contain the converts for the light sources to steps.

 There are different conversion methods available in *clsim*.
 By default, steps are created using a full *Geant4* simulation, but alternative parameterizations can be used to speed up the process.
 Note that *Geant4* tends to get very slow at higher energies (E>10 TeV).
-The current version of *clsim* comes with a parameterization that is compatbile to "ppc"(i.e. uses the same math as *ppc*).
-Parameterizations can be used for only a subset of particles and energies.There is an option * called crossover) when the *clsim* Module is called that will switchbetween which converter is used(*Geant4* or *ppc* parameterizations) depending on the energy.
+The current version of *clsim* comes with a parameterization that is compatbile to "ppc" (i.e. uses the same math as *ppc*).
+Parameterizations can be used for only a subset of particles and energies.
+There is a clsim option, called crossover, that will switch between which converter is used (*Geant4* or *ppc* parameterizations) depending on the energy.
 Using crossover is a front end switch that will pick which converter can be used for that event, so it will not be discussed here as the focus is on the converters themselves.

 Below are paths to the conversion files and other light source pieces of the code.
 Under their paths are brief descriptions of what the file contains.

 Location of Light SourceToStep conversion files:
     * clsim/private/clsim/I3CLSimLightSourceToStepConverterFlasher.cxx